hisarciklilar/quants_dojo/README.md

 ## Data Model

-The code for the app is a mixture of procedural and Object Oriented Programming.
+The code for the app is a mixture of procedural and Object Oriented Programming (OOP), with more weight on OOP.
 There are three modules created for this app, each working in collaboration.

 ### Module 1 - Quiz Generator

-This is a relatively smaller module that is designed to create the quiz by randomly selecting a version of the question from a question data bank.
+This is a relatively smaller module that is designed to create the quiz by randomly selecting a version of the question from an existing question data bank.

 - Attributes:
   - quiz_questions (_list_)
   - question_data (_list of dictionaries_)
-  - quiz_lenth (_global integer_)
+  - quiz_length (_global integer_)
 - Method:
   - generate_quiz